SOCWarden

 How SOCWarden Works

 A security ingestion engine.
-15+ threat feeds and 9 OSINT APIs.
+15 threat feeds, 7 OSINT APIs, 3 LLM providers.
 Real-time risk scoring.
 All from a single POST /v1/events call.

 Concept